American Heart Association (AHA)

 7272 Greenville Avenue

-607 articles with American Heart Association (AHA)
+608 articles about American Heart Association (AHA)

 Amarin Highlights Key Data Presented at American Heart Association 2022 Scientific Sessions for VASCEPA®/VAZKEPA (icosapent ethyl) and Patient Care

 Amarin Corporation plc highlighted key data presented at the American Heart Association 2022 Scientific Sessions relevant to VASCEPA®/VAZKEPA and patient care.

 Children's Hospital of Philadelphia Receives $400,000 Grant from American Heart Association to Study Hormones Related to Cardiovascular Disease and Metabolic Health